Women in Finland: Today

 Finland students start their schooling a year after a lot of other countries.
 In spite of this, Finland is now one of the top-performing countries in mathematical skills, but also one of the few whose girls normally outperform boys.
 While in most countries the most able girls lag behind the most able boys in mathematics performance, according to the PISA 2012 Results Overview, the OECD gender score difference in mathematics, reading, and science was a result of -6 (boys - girls) in Finland.
-Additionally, while the highest-performing students of problem solving in the world are largely males, Finland makes an exception where the proportion of top-performing females is about the same as the proportion of top-performing males.
+Additionally, while the highest-performing students of problem solving in the world are largely males, in Finland, the proportion of top-performing females is about the same as the proportion of top-performing males.
 This is also true among the Survey of Adult Skills (PIAAC) where the top-performers in problem solving are predominantly men, except for in Finland, Australia and Canada.

 As for Finland's educational benefits for students, Finnish schools offer state-funded schooling which makes it easier for women and men to go to work after being on parental leave.
 Women represent 32% of students studying in mathematics and computer science.